Anas Yusuf

-Anas Yusuf (born 1 February 2004) is a Nigerian professional footballer who plays as a forward for Nasarawa United in the Nigeria Premier Football League (NPFL).
+Anas Yusuf (born 1 February 2004) is a Nigerian professional footballer who plays as a forward.
 He finished as the league's top scorer in the 2024–25 season, scoring 18 goals and winning the NPFL Golden Boot and Eunisell Boot Award.

 In July 2025, he was named in Nigeria's provisional squad for the 2024 African Nations Championship (CHAN).

 Early life and youth career

 Yusuf was born on 1 February 2004 in Lafia, Nasarawa State, Nigeria.
 He began playing football at age 12 with FC Basira.

 Despite being initially overlooked due to his physical build, Yusuf impressed in non-league competitions and later joined Nasarawa United's youth team in 2018.
 In 2021, he signed his first professional contract with Wikki Tourists, as then coached by Kabiru Suleiman Dogo.

 Club career

 Wikki Tourists

 Yusuf began his professional career with Wikki Tourists in 2021, making his debut in the NPFL.
 He showed potential with his pace, dribbling, and vision, and featured intermittently during the 2021–22 season.